LCA-CI-fix-benchmark/composer/CONTRIBUTING.md

 # Contributing to Composer

-Thanks for considering contributing to Composer!
+Thanks for considering contributing to Composer uses [pytest-codeblocks](https://github.com/nschloe/pytest-codeblocks) to test all example code snippets.
+The pytest-codeblocks repository explains how to annotate code snippets, which supports most `pytest` configurations.
+For example, if a test requires model training, the GPU mark (`<!--pytest.mark.skip-->`) should be applied.

+## Running Tests

+To test your changes locally, run:

+1. `make test`  # Run CPU tests
+2. `make test-gpu`  # Run GPU tests
+3. `cd docs && make doctest`  # Run doctests

+Some of our checks test distributed training as well.
+To test these, run:

+* `make test-dist WORLD_SIZE=2`  # Run distributed tests with 2 CPUs
+* `make test-dist-gpu WORLD_SIZE=2`  # Run distributed tests with 2 GPUs

-Issues tagged with [good first issue](https://github.com/mosaicml/composer/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are great options to start contributing.
+These tests run with the `composer` launcher.
+We also support `WORLD_SIZE=1`, which would run the tests with the `composer` launcher on a single device. tagged with [good first issue](https://github.com/mosaicml/composer/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are great options to start contributing.

 If you have questions, join us on [Slack](https://join.slack.com/t/mosaicml-community/shared_invite/zt-w0tiddn9-WGTlRpfjcO9J5jyrMub1dg) -- we'll be happy to help you!